-"Then you should be aware of any issues prior to reviewing these.
-Am I right?
+“Then you should be aware of any issues prior to reviewing these.
+Am I right?”

-He needed a different tack.
-"How long have you been handling the accounts, Miss Smithfield?"
+Robert realized that he needed a different tack.
+“How long have you been handling the accounts?”

-She stared down her nose at him, her green eyes hard and cold as stone.
-"About two years."
+Anne glared down her nose at him, with her green eyes as hard and cold as stone.
+“About two years,” she replied stiffly.

 Robert set down his quill.
-"How is it you understand how to run an estate such as this, Miss Smithfield?"
+“How is it you understand how to run an estate such as this, Miss Smithfield?”

-She rubbed her hands on her folded arms.
-So she wasn't so calm after all.
-"I took care of the estate while my father was alive."
+Robert eyed her carefully as she rubbed her hands together, as if she were anxious.
+So she wasn’t so calm after all.

+“I took care of the estate while my father was alive.”

-He flipped through the pages of the ledger.
-"The Lodge made money this year.
-I'm surprised your brother doesn't take advantage of your skills for his own estate."
+Robert flipped through the pages of the ledger again.
+“The property made money this year.
+I’m surprised your brother doesn’t take advantage of your skills for his own estate.”

-"My half-brother neither wants nor needs my assistance."
+“My half-brother neither wants nor needs my assistance,” Anne replied sharply.

-Robert watched as she closed her eyes and calmed herself with a deep breath.
-The serene mask was back in place.
-"Does your brother spend all of his time in London?"
+Robert watched as she closed her eyes and calmed herself with a deep breath; Anne’s serene mask again resurfaced immediately.
+“Does your brother spend all of his time in London?” he asked.

 She shrugged.
-"He prefers it to the estate."
+“He prefers it to his estate.”

-"I saw him the last time I was in Town.
-At the club."
+“I saw him the last time I was in London.
+At the club.”
 He watched her face closely, waiting for a reaction.
-Needing to squash that calm façade she so carefully maintained.

-She frowned back at him.
-"You know my brother?"

-Robert set his quill down.
-He had an uncontrollable urge to prick her anger, to see that serene mask slip.
+He felt the desire to squelch Anne’s carefully maintained facade rise within him.
+He wanted to pique her anger, to see that serene mask again slip.
 She had to be hiding something.
 She was a Smithfield.

+She frowned back at him.
+“You’re aquatinted with my brother?”

-"I'm surprised that you choose to live so far away from him.
-Most young ladies would prefer Town to Beetham."
+“I’m surprised that you choose to live so far away from him.
+Most young ladies would prefer London to Beetham.”

-Her eyes shifted to the ledgers and then back to him.
+Anne’s eyes shifted to the ledgers and then back to him.
 She was silent for a few seconds before replying.
-"Is there a problem with the accounts, sir?
-If not, then I need to see Lady Danfield."
+“Is there a problem with the accounts, sir?
+If not, then I need to see Lady Danfield.”

-"Why aren't you living under the protection of your brother?
-Three young women, alone and vulnerable can lead to all sorts of problems."
+“Why aren’t you living under the protection of your brother?”
+Robert demanded.
+“Three young women, alone and vulnerable, can lead to all sorts of problems.”

-"I don't see how that is a concern of yours."
-Her eyes flared and her voice was sharp as the letter opener he toyed with on the desk.
-Temper put bright slashes of pink across her cheeks.
+Anne’s eyes flared and her voice became sharp.
+“I don’t see how that’s any concern of yours.”
+Temper shot bright splashes of pink across her cheeks.

-"Forgive me, Miss Smithfield.
-It just seems strange to me that you'd choose to live so far away from your own brother."
+Robert toyed with the letter opener on the desk.
+“Forgive me, Miss Smithfield.
+It just seems strange that you’d choose to live so far away from your own brother.”
+He was pleased with himself for arousing her anger.

-Her green eyes were hard.
+Anne’s green eyes became hard again.

-"When did you last see your brother?"
+“When did you last see your brother?”
 Robert prodded.

-Anne looked away towards the window.
-He wasn't sure that she would answer, but she turned back and met his eyes.
+Anne looked away toward the window.
+Robert wasn’t sure that she would answer his question, but she then turned back and met his eyes.

-"His business doesn't allow him to be so far away from Town.
-I do write regularly."
+“His business doesn’t allow him to be so far from London.
+I do write regularly.”

-"Does he reply?"
+“Does he reply?”
 He kept his voice soft.
-He wanted her to trust him, to reveal something.
+Robert wanted to gain her trust, to trick her into revealing something.

 She looked down at her feet.
-"He sends the girls treats from town now and then,though it has been a while since we've last heard from him."
+“He sends the girls treats now and then, although it has been a while since we last heard from him.”

-She was lying.
+She was holding something back.
 He knew it.
-"Miss Smithfield, how long has it been since Sir John contacted you?"
+Robert resolved to push her just a bit further.
+“Miss Smithfield, how long has it been since Sir John contacted you?”

-She dropped her arms to her sides and looked into his eyes.
-"If there's nothing else, sir, I should see to Lady Danfield."
+She dropped her arms to her sides and looked into his eyes again.
+“If there’s nothing else, Mr. Matthews, I should see to Lady Danfield.”

 She refused to tell him, damn her.
 Robert studied her for a long moment.
-"You take special care of the lady, don't you?"
+“You take special care of my grandmother, don’t you?”